 Understanding Relative Humidity Measurements

 This technique uses data loggers to take long-term measurements of relative humidity (% RH) at one-hour intervals.
 This technique can be used to characterize the performance of heat/energy recovery ventilators.
 Data is used for calculations such as regression models to estimate the heat and energy recovered by an air-to-air heat/energy recovery system.
-For a more detailed description of how relative humidity data is used in calculations please refer to the Air-to-Air Energy Recovery System and calculation methodology of the system being measured.
+For a more detailed description of how relative humidity data is used in calculations, please refer to the Air-to-Air Energy Recovery System and calculation methodology of the system or component being measured.

 The duration of the long-term measurement should be a minimum of six weeks.
 Measurements should be when the system of interest is operating under normal conditions.